JayStecki/OpenStreetMapAPIdoc/docs/endpoints_(API_calls)/create_node.md

 ### Error codes

 === "400 (**Bad request**)"
     When there are errors parsing the XML (a text message explaining the error is returned).
-When a **changeset ID is missing**, when a node is outside the world.
+When a **changeset ID is missing** or when a node is outside the world.
 === "405 (**Method not allowed**)"
     If the request is **not a POST** request.
 === "409 (**Conflict**)"